kellyvaughn/kvlly/src/content/pages/ppp.md

 **Education and personal development should be accessible to everyone, regardless of their financial circumstances or geographic location.**

-That's why I'm proud to offer Purchasing Power Parity (PPP) for my course, [Management Fundamentals for Tech Leaders](https://maven.com/kellyvaughn/engineering-management).
+That's why I'm proud to offer Purchasing Power Parity (PPP) for my course, [Engineering Leadership in the AI Era](https://maven.com/kellyvaughn/engineering-management).

 ## What is Purchasing Power Parity?